axi0mX/ipwndfu/JAILBREAK-GUIDE.md

 ### Compatibility with older iOS versions

-Newer iphones might not support some older versions of iOS.
+Newer iPhones might not support some older versions of iOS.
 You cannot brick your phone by attempting to restore an older version of iOS, so it might be worth it to try anyway.
 If iTunes restore fails with Error 28, the hardware of your phone is not compatible with that version of iOS.

 | Manufactured | Error 28   | Success    |
 |--------------|------------|------------|